tmrob2/MOTARL/README.md

 cooperating to complete a set fo tasks.
 The framework supports two scenarios.
 * Agent cooperation to complete tasks in a non-interacting environment
-* Agent cooperation to complete tasks in in an environment where agents interact with each other
+* Agent cooperation to complete tasks in an environment where agents interact with each other

 Tasks are formulated as deterministic finite automata (DFA).
 Agents then learn how to complete the tasks in parallel, i.e. there is no restriction